Kharmang

 Kharmang is also known as the land of waterfalls and forts.
 There were several forts constructed in the era of Ali Sher Khan Anchan.
 Kharmang Fort is one the most famous of them in the Gambat Brok town on the left bank of the Indus River.
 It is an attractive and beautiful old-styled building.
 It was built in the Maqpon dynasty in the 17th century for defense purposes.

-Khamosh Waterfall is located near Ahmadabad in the Kharmang district at a distance of 60 km from Skardu city.
+Khamush Waterfall is located near Ahmadabad in the Kharmang district at a distance of 60 km from Skardu city on a rugged trek with raw natural beauty.
 It has a splendid fall of water between the huge standing rocks.
 It is one of the most beautiful and natural waterfalls.
+It is favorite spot who loves quiet and lonely place and can enjoy the untouched beauty of the waterfall.

 Turghanchu Lake, a glacier lake, is situated in a remote area of Kharmang valley.
 It can be accessed by turning to the right side of Kargil-Skardu Road.
 A 23 km small trek leads toward the lake.
 It has a scenic beauty within the snow-covered mountains.